Hussein, King of Hejaz: Caliphate

 In the same perspective, he financially supported the members of the exiled Ottoman dynasty to prevent them from being ruined.
 Despite his complicated financial and economic situation, he provided them with 2400 liras.
 The claim to the title was recognized by a large part of the Hejazi, Levantine and more generally Arabic Muslim population.
-He also received the support of Mehmed VI, on March 18, 1924, one of the last Ottoman Caliphs and the last Ottoman Sultan, according to The Times and Vatan, that reported that he supported him as the new Caliph.
+He also received the support of Mehmed VI, on 18 March 1924, one of the last Ottoman Caliphs and the last Ottoman Sultan, according to The Times and Vatan, that reported that he supported him as the new Caliph.

 The French viewed this proclamation as "the worst possible solution," in the words of Hubert Lyautey, who also defended that the Ottoman Caliphate was better for French interests than the Sharifian Caliphate.
 They believed that having a new influential caliph could risk reviving pan-Islamism, causing instability in French Muslim colonies in the event of a conflict, and potentially giving the Red Sea to the British.
 As a result, the French did not support it at all, preferring to wait and see how events unfolded.
 Meanwhile, they had the Sultan of Morocco ready to assume the caliph title if necessary, offering the French a caliph who was more aligned with their interests, albeit less significant.

 To reinforce his proclamation and establish legal foundations for his caliphate, Hussein convened an Islamic Congress at Mecca in 1924, it comprised both Sunni and Shia Muslims and was thus arguably one of the most inclusive Islamic Congresses in history.
 The Congress held twelve sessions before being indefinitely adjourned due to the advance of Saudi forces.

 His Caliphate only lasted for a few months, though, because he was invaded and defeated quickly by Abdulaziz ibn Saud.
+During this period, his position was weakened by the perception that the wartime agreement had not been fulfilled, which diminished potential support from other Arab regions.